 Event organizers will be notified if any changes are made.

 Faculty & Staff:

-Due to the limited number of parking spaces available at Center City, decals are valid only when conducting University business on the Center City property.
+Due to the limited number of parking spaces available at Center City, parking is valid only when conducting University business on the Center City property.
 Faculty and staff may not park at Center City and walk to meetings at locations other than Center City, even if the meeting is related to University business.
 There are no exceptions to this rule.
 Violators will receive a $150 ticket, issued by Preferred Parking.

 There are a very limited number of visitor passes at Center City that are managed by Center City Administration on a first-come, first-served basis.
 These passes may be issued to faculty and staff, who have purchased a full access pass but forgot to request a decal from PaTS prior to their arrival at Center City.
 This is a backup option only and faculty and staff should not rely on these spaces.
 Once the daily limit is reached, faculty & staff will need to pay to park on their own if they arrive without the proper permit.
 There are a few metered spaces on the street that are valid for up to two hours.
 The closest parking deck is two blocks away at 7th Street Station.
 Rates vary by day.

-Students registered for classes at Center City must display a University decal.
-Decals must be purchased through the PaTS Office.
+Students registered for classes at Center City must have a campus parking permit and must be purchased through the PaTS Office.
 There are several options for students, including a full access pass that allows students to park with some flexibility outside of their class days and times, as long as they are conducting class related business on the Center City property.
 Permits other than full access permits, are only valid during specific class times and coordinate with student schedules, as listed in Banner.